mhoc/jarvis/README.md

 * `ZIP_CODE_API_TOKEN`: Used to convert zip codes to locations for things like weather. http://zipcodeapi.com.

+# Config

+The config.json file has a few configuration parameters you can set.

+* `admins`: an array of slack userids which are "admin" users of jarvis.
+These users have access to commands located in the `commands/admin` file (though not by default, that's just where I put the admin commands at).
+Right now this only includes the ability to order jarvis to kill himself.
+Lol.

 # Writing Commands

 Every js file in the commands directory contains a command.
 Wait, that's obvious.
 Each command is formatted like so: